SalmanEagle/w-a-r/README.md

 - Enable women to buy the (Ethereum) smart contract tokens for 1/3rd the regular price.
 Identification to be done via voice.

+- Collaboration Notes:

+* First use Remix IDE for testing functions on Ethereum network.
+* Then copy your code to vscode as a .sol file.

 - RESEARCH:

 * https://ethereum.org/en/developers/docs/programming-languages/python/